-An important practical question is how to construct a global solution to a model like bToTEM.
-First of all, the bToTEM model has much larger dimensionality than new Keynesian models studied with global solution methods in the literature; see Judd et al. (2012), Boneva et al. (2016), Fernández-Villaverde et al. (2012, 2015), Gust et al. (2012), Maliar and Maliar (2015), Aruoba et al. (2017), Christiano et al.

-$^{12}$ See Aruoba et al. (2006), Lim and McNelis (2008), Maliar et al. (2013), Maliar and Maliar (2014) for a comparison analysis of numerical solution methods.

-(2016), among others.
-The largest of such models, analyzed in Maliar and Maliar (2015), contains 8 state variables (6 exogenous and 2 endogenous ones).
-In turn, bToTEM contains 21 state variables (6 exogenous and 15 endogenous ones).
-The difference between 8 and 21 state variables is immense: for example, if we discretize each state variable into just 10 grid points to construct a tensor product grid, we would have $10^8$ and $10^{21}$ grid points in the former and latter grids, respectively, which implies a huge $10^{13}$ -times difference in evaluation costs!
-Clearly, conventional solution methods based on tensor product grids, such as conventional value function iteration, would be intractable in the context of the bToTEM model!
+But how can we construct a global solution to a model like bToTEM?
+First of all, the bToTEM model has much larger dimensionality than new Keynesian models studied with global methods in the literature, e.g., Judd et al. (2012), Gust et al. (2012), Fernández-Villaverde et al. (2012, 2015), Maliar and Maliar (2015), Boneva et al. (2016), Christiano et al. (2016), Aruoba et al. (2018), Coleman et al. (2018).
+For example, the model in Maliar and Maliar (2015), contains 8 state variables (6 exogenous and 2 endogenous ones) but bToTEM contains 21 state variables (6 exogenous and 15 endogenous ones).
+The difference between 8 and 21 state variables is immense: for example, if we discretize each state variable into just 10 grid points to construct a tensor product grid, we would have 10^8 and 10^{21} grid points, respectively, which implies a huge 10^{13} -times difference in evaluation costs.
+Clearly, conventional solution methods based on tensor product grids, such as conventional value function iteration, would be intractable in bToTEM!

-But high dimensionality is not the only challenge that bToTEM represents.
-The new Keynesian models studied by using global methods lead to relatively simple systems of few equations that can be solved in a closed form, given future variables; e.g., Maliar and Maliar (2015).
+High dimensionality is not the only challenge that bToTEM represents.
+The new Keynesian models that were studied in the literature by using global methods led to relatively simple systems of few equations that can typically be solved in a closed form, given future variables; e.g., Maliar and Maliar (2015).
 In turn, the open-economy bToTEM model produces a far more complex system of more than 30 equations that include both domestic and foreign variables.
 This system must be treated with a numerical solver in all grid points, as well as in all future states, inside the main iterative loop.